18 Jul Press Release: Fishers Arts Council’s 2018 Exhibit Season

 June will feature the work of the Indiana Artists Association led by their president James Hubbard.
 The organization is 150 strong, and James anticipates they will have between 60-80 artists participate.
 All artwork will be available for purchase during the show.
 A reception date is tentatively scheduled for Saturday or Sunday, June 2nd or 3rd.

-The July exhibit will coincide with the Fishers Arts Crawl (date to be determined) The exhibit will feature the artwork of the Hamilton County Artists Association based in Noblesville.
+The July exhibit will coincide with the Fishers Arts Crawl on Friday, July 13th.
+The exhibit will feature the artwork of the Hamilton County Artists Association based in Noblesville.
 There are more than 100 artists who are part of this organization.
 Again, their work will be available for purchase.